dwyl/learn-tdd/README.md

 by a particular test suite.

-In other words: if there is code in the codebase which is not "_covered_" by a test, it could potentially be a source of bugs or undesireable behaviour.
+In other words: if there is code in the codebase which is not "_covered_" by a test, it could potentially be a source of bugs or undesirable behaviour.

 > Read more: https://en.wikipedia.org/wiki/Code_coverage